saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">The id of the marketplace submerchant on whose behalf the capture or refund capture is being made.</div>
+	<div style="padding-bottom: 10px">The id of the marketplace submerchant on whose behalf a multipart capture or refund capture is being made.</div>
 	<i class="small text-muted">
 Id[1..15]<br />
 			</i>